 Requiring visitors to fill out a form to access this content is how many investment firms gain more first-party data for prospects and, in turn improve their recognition ratio.

 In BlueConic, that refers to the number of contacts for whom they have at least one piece of identifying information they can then use to guide their marketing efforts to said contacts.

-Once an unknown visitor becomes a known lead, you can offer individualized messaging to them through various channels and touchpoints across the customer lifecycle.
+Once an unknown visitor becomes a known lead, you can deliver individualized messaging to them through various channels and touchpoints across the customer lifecycle.

 For example, once an unknown user (say, a registered investment advisor) fills out a form and becomes a known prospect, you can tailor emails specific just to them.

 The commonality among all of these marketing activities and approaches?